kichooo/wesnoth-tiles/README.md

  - [ ] automatic tests of the checksums
  - [x] reconsider fast map redraw/reload
  - [ ] Try to find few more not needed tg groups.
+ - [ ] Refactor HexMap so that it doesn't use strings as keys.

 # next iteration (v0.7)
  - [ ] api stabilizing